tldraw/tldraw/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The GitHub team thanks you :sparkles:.
+Congratulations :tada::tada:

-Once your PR is merged, your contributions will become part of the next tldraw release, and will be visible in the [tldraw app](https://tldraw.com).
+Once your PR is merged, your contributions will become part of the next tlslides release, and will be visible in the [tlslides app](https://tlslides.com).